 Why Do Colleges Put Students Through "Waitlist Purgatory"?

-Colleges know that some admitted students will turn them down.
-If more students say "no thanks" than they expect, colleges may have room in the class.
+Colleges know that some students they admit will turn them down.
+If more students say "no thanks" than they expect, there may be room in the class.
 Where do they get qualified students eager to say "yes"?
 From the waitlist.
-Admission staffs know that landing on a waitlist is a disappointment for most students, especially if the college is their top choice.
-But they also know that spaces may open up.
-If you are a waitlist student eager to attend, they want to give you a chance for one of those spaces.

-Does It Mean You Have a Chance of Getting In?
+Does Being Waitlisted Mean You Have a Chance of Getting In?

-It's difficult to know your chances of getting in, but you can look for clues.
 First, take a close look at your waitlist letter.
-Some colleges may tell you that you are in the first pool to be considered for admission.
-Or the letter may state your rank on the list and how many were admitted from last year's list.
-Sometimes the letter will ask for an updated transcript or other records, although that is not necessarily an indication of interest.
+It may say you are in the first pool to be considered for admission.
+Or it may state your rank on the list and how many of last year's waitlisted students were admitted.

-Next, call the admissions office to get the rest of the information you need.
-If your letter did not mention this, find out if there is a priority list or if the list is ranked.
-Ask where you are on the list.
-Also ask if they know how many were admitted from the waitlist last year and if they expect this year to be similar.
-Ask whether there are any financial aid limitations for students admitted from the waitlist.
+If your letter does not include this information, call the admission office and find out if there is a priority list or if the list is ranked.
+Ask where you are on the list, and whether there are any financial aid limitations for students admitted from the waitlist.

 - Reserve a space at a college you want to attend.
-Look at your list of colleges that accepted you and decide which one you will attend if you don't get off the waitlist.
 Send in your deposit.
-This guarantees you a spot and gives you some breathing room to consider the next steps below.
+This guarantees you a spot and gives you breathing room to consider your next steps.

 - Start planning to attend the college you accepted.
 Even if you stay on a waitlist, chances are that's where you are going.